JPN11/JPN11/README.md

 ## Hi there 👋, I'm JPN11

-- 🔭 I’m currently working on a pure Python chatbot (not AI-powered)
+- 🔭 I’m currently working on a large scale simple game website
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning how to use Unity Game Engine
 - 💬 Ask me about C/C++
 - 📫 How to reach me: CWHQ Forum
 - 😄 Pronouns: He/Him